 In the 19th century, some mathematician stated and proved that under some condition, the sum of the three angles of a triangle is well-defined but different from the classical value (180 degrees).
 This discovery forced the abandonment of the pretensions to the absolute truth of Euclidean geometry.

-- In non-Euclidean geometry, for example hyperbolic geometry, there are infinitely many lines through A not intersecting l; while in elliptic geometry, any line through \(A\) intersects \(l\).
+and a point which is not on , there is exactly one line through A that does not intersect . - In non-Euclidean geometry, for example hyperbolic geometry, there are infinitely many lines through A not intersecting l; while in elliptic geometry, any line through

 This discovery forced the abandonment of the pretensions to the absolute truth of Euclidean geometry.
 It showed that axioms are not "obvious", nor "implications of definitions"; They are just hypotheses.